Policies

 Sharing User Directories

-Initially sharing user directories or scratch space is not permitted.
+Initially, sharing user directories or scratch space is not permitted.
 This is for tracking user purposes.
-However, we recognize that research is collaborative in nature, and therefore we are attentive to requests for sharing resources across user spaces for temporary or fixed time limits to get jobs completed.
+However, we recognize that research is a collaborative effort.
+Therefore we are attentive to requests for sharing resources across user spaces for temporary or fixed time limits to get jobs completed.
 Please follow the instructions on Getting Help and the WVU-RC team with these requests.

-Users also have the option of using group storage for sharing of files.
+Users also have the option of using group storage to share files.
 A Principal Investigator (PI) may request up to 10 GB of group storage for free.
 Additional storage may be purchased if desired.
 For more information, please visit Persistent Group Storage.

 Getting Software Installed On the Cluster

-Software needed on the cluster for research work can be installed at user requests.
+Software needed on the cluster for research work can be installed at user request.
 However, we initially recommend that software, scripts, and programming libraries be installed locally in user directories as opposed to system-wide.
-This is generally because system-wide installs of software/libraries not supported directly by Red Hat Enterprise Linux (RHEL) may get broken during system-wide updates.
-If the software/library has a large enough appeal (multiple users/multiple research teams) we can and will assist in installing a system-wide version.
-If assistance is needed for installing software/libraries locally in your user directory please follow instructions at Getting Help, the WVU-RC team we will gladly assist.
+This is generally because of system-wide installs of software/libraries not supported directly by Red Hat Enterprise Linux (RHEL) may get broken during system-wide updates.
+If the software/library has a large enough appeal (multiple users/multiple research teams), we can and will assist in installing a system-wide version.
+If you need assistance installing software/libraries locally in your user directory, please follow the instructions at Getting Help.
+The WVU-RC team will gladly assist.

 User Priority for Job Submission

-Depending on what hostname your submitting jobs on, different priority defaults are assigned to your job submission.
-On Mountaineer priority for queues are set by fair share queueing.
-This means that user priority is assigned based on a combination of the size of the job and how much system resources you have used during the given week, with higher priority assigned to larger jobs and/or user jobs that have used fewer system resources in the week.
-On Spruce knob, the research team nodes are first to come first serve priority, with jobs submitted before other jobs having higher priority.
-For specifications associated with the standby queue and community node queues on Spruce Knob, please see the Spruce Knob Queue page.
-If you would like to have different priority settings for your research teams queue please follow instructions at Getting Help for the WVU-RC team attend your request.
+Different priority defaults are assigned to your job submission depending on the hostname you are submitting jobs on.
+On Thorny Flat and Dolly Sods priority for partitions are set by fair share queueing.
+This means that user priority is assigned based on a combination of the job size and how many system resources you have used during the given week, with higher priority assigned to larger jobs and/or user jobs that have used fewer system resources in the week.
+If you would like to have different priority settings for your research teams queue, please follow the instructions at Getting Help for the WVU-RC team to attend to your request.

 Database Management on Clusters

-The current set-up for the HPC clusters is for common HPC use.
-This means that the compute nodes where a set-up with the idea that data will be transferred to the system, computed, and then transferred off.
-Database management systems are not currently supported on the cluster because the compute nodes where never initially set-up to handle the data storage required.
-However, if your research team has a need for Managed Database systems that have large storage needs with a database management system back-end (i.e. MySQL, Oracle, etc) please Getting Help the RC HPC team and we can come up with solutions to handle these data requests.
+The current setup for the HPC clusters is for general HPC use.
+This means that the compute nodes were set up with the idea that data will be transferred to the system, computed, and then transferred off.
+Database management systems are not currently supported on the cluster because the compute nodes were never initially set up to handle the data storage is required.
+However, if your research team requires Managed Database systems that have significant storage needs with a database management system back-end (i.e. MySQL, Oracle, etc) please Getting Help the WVU-RC team, and we can come up with solutions to handle these data requests.

 X11 Forwarding - Running visualization software

-Non compute intensive processes for visualization purposes can be run on the login node.
+Non-compute intensive processes like visualization and quick data analysis can be run on the login node.
 These processes can include Gnuplot, R, and Matlab.
-However, if your visualization job requires computing data before producing graphs and figures, it is best to run these jobs through the scheduler in batch mode.
+However, if your visualization job requires to process data to generate plot and figures, it is best to run these jobs through the scheduler in batch mode.
 Compute-intensive jobs, visualization or not, are not permitted to run on the head-node.
-If you have any questions about the best way to accomplish your computing goal, please follow instructions on Getting Help through the help desk and we will provide any assistance needed to fulfill your requirements.
+If you have any questions about the best way to accomplish your computing goal, please follow the instructions on Getting Help through the help desk, and we will provide any assistance needed to fulfill your requirements.